lukekarrys/simple-realurl/README.md

 ## Getting Started

-Install the module with: `npm install simple-realurl`
+Install the module with: `npm install simple-realurl --save`

 ### Within your NodeJS project